rickyphewitt/ShootOFF/README.md

 To work with the ShootOFF source code you will need, at a minimum:

 * JDK 8 with JavaFX -- the easiest way to get this is to install the Oracle version of the JDK; OpenJDK does have the JavaFX source code, but the process to get a working JDK with it at the moment is time consuming.
 The minimum version for ShootOFF is 8u40.
 Any earlier version will not have the Dialog class (https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/Dialog.html), which ShootOFF uses for alerts
+  * Sign in and download jdk
+  * Extract to where your java is normally, linux /usr/lib/jvm/<java version>
+  * create sybolic links like here: https://ubuntuhandbook.org/index.php/2022/03/install-jdk-18-ubuntu/
+  * `sudo update-alternatives --config java` to change it
+* JDK 11
+  * Download the .deb for linux
 * Gradle -- ensure the JDK you installed above is the default JDK, otherwise the build script will not be able to find the Ant tasks our build script uses for JavaFX deployment

 To use Eclipse, we recommend installing E(fx)clipse and SceneBuilder as well.
 To generate an importable Eclipse project run: gradle eclipse